 Semantic Compliance

-The text of the law and regulations are stored in FRO.
+Rules (LKIF) The text of the law and regulations are stored in FRO.
 An ontology module encodes the rules in a hierarchy of defined classes.
+The screenshot below shows the rule class for the United States Code, Title 15 § 80b–2 – Definitions [of Investment Adviser]

-The firms have a new property “regulated as” inferred.
+Conclusion The firms have a new property “regulated as” inferred.
 For example firm xyz is regulated as required to register (or excluded as a family office, exempted as a commodity trading adviser, or prohibited as a small state regulated adviser).

 Legal Reasoning example – USC s80b Required to register